 Not knowing the status of a workflow or what the next task is greatly increases the chance of an error occurring — employees may repeat work, forget to send a form over, etc. Workflow management reduces human errors by defining what needs to get done.

 Clearly defined workflows ensure employees know what tasks they’re responsible for and when they need to have them done.
+With a workflow tool like frevvo, you can customize notifications and ensure emails have the information recipients need to complete a specific task.

 Ensures Process Adherence